gideonagyage/Dynamic-Form/README.md

 3. Error Messages: If an input field is invalid, an error message is displayed below the field.
 4. Form Submission: When the user clicks the "Submit" button, the form data is validated.
 If all fields are valid, the form is submitted and a confirmation message is displayed.

-## Screenshots of the Age Calculator UI
+## Screenshots of the Dynamic Form UI

 - Form with Empty Fields